 In their joint op-ed, Uber and Lyft made it clear that they do not want to see drivers become employees so instead, they’re willing to give drivers a minimum wage and form an organization that would advocate on driver’s behalves IF legislators allow drivers to remain independent contractors.

 I like both of these concessions and I think a minimum pay requirement based on utilization (like what we saw in NYC) would be a good thing for drivers since it would ensure a pay floor for drivers and that Uber/Lyft wouldn’t be able to flood the streets with drivers.
-The initial results of the NYC rules look promising too, with many drivers reporting to me that they are earning more.
+The initial results of the NYC rules look promising too, with many drivers reporting to me that they are earning more, especially with their Freebird promo code.
 And a recent Buzzfeed analysis of TLC data indicated that drivers are now earning $16.33 per trip vs $14.22 before the minimum pay requirement was instituted.

 And again similar to NYC’s Independent Drivers Guild, I think an organization that is independent from Uber and Lyft and represented drivers would be a good thing.
 The IDG in New York has advocated on behalf of drivers for all the issues they care about: higher pay, lower commissions, benefits, etc (I’m on their e-mail list) and they are getting things done in NYC.